You Have Questions – We Have AnswersAsk a Question

 So how do you find out what type of adviser someone is?
 Ask your adviser what broker-dealer they are registered with.
 If they are a Fee-Based adviser, a broker dealer will be listed on their website and business cards, and you’ll see words like ‘Securities offered by…..’ and acronyms like SIPC and FINRA, followed by lots of legal disclaimers.
 Fee-Only advisers like Shakespeare, must register with the SEC and do not have to register with a broker dealer.

-- A more complex financial situation relative to your average investor
+- A more complex financial situation relative to the average investor.

 - Several moving parts to a financial plan, including multiple retirement accounts, investment accounts, real estate investments, second homes, businesses, LLC investments, complex family dynamics and more.

-- Clients who have saved consistently throughout their life and whose asset levels now require the guidance of a more sophisticated adviser
+- They have saved consistently throughout their lives; and their asset levels now require the guidance of a more sophisticated adviser.

-- Clients preparing for retirement, needing help navigating Social Security, Medicare, 401k Rollovers, Pension distributions, tax planning, and more
+- They are preparing for retirement, needing help navigating Social Security, Medicare, 401k Rollovers, Pension distributions, tax planning, etc.

-- People experiencing life transitions, such as loss of a loved one, divorce, widowed, business sale, retirement, career change, and more.
+- They may be experiencing life transitions, such as loss of a loved one, divorce, widowed, business sale, retirement, career change, and more.

-- Clients whose number one asset is their family, and who have a strong desire to provide contingency planning for their family.
+- Their number one asset is their family, and they have a strong desire to provide contingency planning for their family.
 They want to make sure they have a trusted adviser in place to help manage the family’s finances before a sickness or death occurs.

-- Many of our clients live modest lives but have accumulated significant assets.
+- Many live modest lives but have accumulated significant assets.